Gerard Grouve

 Gerard Grouve has been involved in the start of the successful rally career of many Dutch drivers like Peter van Merksteijn Jr., Bernhard Ten Brinke and Dennis Kuipers.
 Under the leadership of Grouve, Van Merksteijn jr. won the Dutch championship group N in 2007, Bernhard Ten Brinke won in 2009 the Dutch championship in a Focus WRC 08 and was elected as Rookie of the Year in his first full year in the sport.
 Ipatec Racing with drivers René and Dennis Kuipers have called upon the experience of Gerard Grouve during their early years in the WRC for setup of their rally team and coaching of Dennis Kuipers during the start of his WRC career.

 During the 2009 edition of the Dakar Rally Gerard Grouve took care of the team management for Peter van Merksteijn sr. and René Kuipers, both driving a BMW X3CC within the X-Raid team.

 After parting with Van Merksteijn Motorsport as of January 2012, Gerard Grouve founded Grouve Sports Management Group, an independent management company that assist drivers and teams in motorsport with the realisation of their sporting dreams.
 The company also established a young driver program and is involved in sponsor finding in motorsport.

-Gerard Grouve was Dutch national coach from 2013-2016.
+Gerard Grouve was Dutch national coach from 2013 to 2016.
 Started as national coach for Rally sport in 2013/2014, Gerard became in 2015 the national coach for Racing as well.

 In his function as national coach he has supported Dutch young talented drivers for the Dutch ASN (KNAF KNAC Nederlandse autosport Federatie) with chairman Huub Dubbelman.